browserengineering/book/book/preface.md

 ...

 A Computer Science degree traditionally includes courses like OS, Databases, and Compilers.
-Among the reasons for these courses,[^1] one stands out: the mystery students attach to these systems, leaving them powerless over part of their computing environment.
-These classes replace magic with code.
-They are successful when Linux, Postgres, or LLVM look like improvements, additions, and optimizations atop a conceptually simple core.
+One reason for these courses stands out to me:[^1] the mystery students attach to these systems, leaving them powerless over part of their computing environment.
+These classes replace magic with code: Linux, Postgres, or LLVM look like improvements, additions, and optimizations atop an understandable core.

-[^1]: A focus on speed; learning low-level APIs; practice writing C;
+[^1]: Others are: a focus on speed; learning low-level APIs; practice
-    knowing your stack; using systems better; and of course the simple importance of these systems.
+    with C; knowing the stack; using systems better; and the importance of the system covered.

 But web browsers internals are still opaque to students, faculty, and industry programmers.
 This book dissipates this mystery by